Hate speech laws in Poland

 The hate speech laws in Poland derive from its Constitution and from its Penal Code.
 The laws discourage any conduct that foments racial, national, or sectarian hatred.
 The laws punish those who intentionally offend the feelings of the religious, e.g. by disturbing services or creating public calumny.
 They also prohibit public expression that insults a person or a group on account of national, ethnic, racial, or religious affiliation or the lack of a religious affiliation.

+In November 2024, the Polish Prime Minister Donald Tusk agreed to legislation which would add sexual orientation, gender, age and disability into the country's existing hate speech laws.
+The legislation headed to the Parliament where it received a majority of votes needed to become law.
+The legislation was submitted for presidential signature on March 6.
+It was then referred to the Constitutional Tribunal by the President for a review, as the law raised doubts over its compliance with the constitution.

 Constitution of Poland

 Article 54 of the Constitution protects freedom of speech.
 By its Article 13, the Constitution prohibits political parties and other organizations which have programmes based upon totalitarian methods and the modes of activity of nazism, fascism, and communism.
 Article 13 further prohibits any programmes or activities which promote racial or national hatred.
 Article 35 gives national and ethnic minorities the right to establish educational and cultural institutions and institutions designed to protect religious identity.